pythonanywhere/help_pages/articles/PostgresGettingStarted.md

 ## Activate your server

-If you haven't activated your postres server yet, see [this page](/pages/Postgres/)
+If you haven't activated your postgres server yet, see [this page](/pages/Postgres/)

 ## Create your superuser password